sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     You've assigned the **CICD Service Administrator** role collection to your user.

-> You might need to log out and log back in to make sure your new role collection is taken into account.
+> Log out and log back in to make sure your new role collection is considered.

 > See [Initial Setup](https://help.sap.com/docs/CONTINUOUS_DELIVERY/99c72101f7ee40d0b2deb4df72ba1ad3/719acaf61e4b4bf0a496483155c52570.html) for more details on how to enable the service.

 ### Create a Service Account

-In order to run the pipeline using the SAP Continuous Integration and Delivery service, you need to create a service account.
-This is a non-human account that provides a distinct identity in your Kyma cluster.
-The service account will authenticate your CI/CD pipeline to access your Kyma cluster.
+To run the pipeline using the SAP Continuous Integration and Delivery service, you need to create a service account.
+The service account is a non-human account that provides a distinct identity in your Kyma cluster.
+The service account authenticates your CI/CD pipeline to access your Kyma cluster.
 See [Service Accounts](https://kubernetes.io/docs/concepts/security/service-accounts/).

-1. Navigate to your subaccount and choose **Link to dashboard** under the **Kyma Environment** tab to open Kyma dashboard.
+1. Navigate to your subaccount and choose **Link to dashboard** under the **Kyma Environment** tab to open the Kyma dashboard.

       <!-- border; size:540px --> ![Open Kyma console](./kyma-console.png)